kubernetes-sigs/gateway-api-inference-extension/site-src/guides/getting-started-latest.md

          ```

          The route status should include Accepted=True and ResolvedRefs=True.

+      8. Verify the InferencePool Status

+         Make sure the InferencePool is active before sending traffic.

+         ```bash
+         kubectl describe inferencepools.inference.networking.k8s.io vllm-llama3-8b-instruct
+         ```

+         Check that the status shows Accepted=True and ResolvedRefs=True.
+This confirms the InferencePool is ready to handle traffic.

        For more information, see the [NGINX Gateway Fabric - Inference Gateway Setup guide](https://docs.nginx.com/nginx-gateway-fabric/how-to/gateway-api-inference-extension/#overview)